Phyrons/dbd-randomizer/README.md

 2. Check the **"Local File"** box.
 3. Click **Browse** and select the `index.html` file from the project folder.
 4. Set **Width** to `1920` and **Height** to `1080`.
-5. Scroll down and click the **"Refresh cache of current page"** button a couple of times.
-6. Keep other settings as default and click **OK**.
+5. Keep other settings as default and click **OK**.
-7. Adjust the source on your screen and lock it if desired.
+6. Adjust the source on your screen and lock it if desired.

 ### ⚙️ 3.
 Linking Actions
 1. In Streamer.bot, go to **Actions & Queues** > **Actions**.